Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms

-The transformations of the function $H(\varphi)$ with respect to the actions of $\SL_2(\ZZ)$ and the Heisenberg group of $E_8$ was calculated in \cite[Lemma 3.3]{CK}.
+The transformations of $H(\varphi)$ with respect to the actions of $\SL_2(\ZZ)$ and the Heisenberg group of $E_8$ were calculated in \cite[Lemma 3.3]{CK}.
 From these transformations and the transformation of $E_2$ under $\SL_2(\ZZ)$, we can show that $H_k(\varphi)$ is indeed invariant under $\SL_2(\ZZ)$ and the Heisenberg group.
 Therefore, it is a $W(E_8)$-invariant weak Jacobi form of weight $k+2$ and index $t$. \end{proof}

-The next lemma gives a quite useful identity related to $q^0$-term of any Jacobi form of weight zero.
-It is a particular case of \cite[Proposition 2.2]{G1}.
+The next lemma gives a quite useful identity related to the $q^0$-term of any weak Jacobi form of weight zero.
+It is a particular case of \cite[Proposition 2.6]{G18}.

 \begin{lemma} Let $\varphi(\tau,\mathfrak{z})=\sum f(n,\ell)e^{2\pi i (n\tau + (\ell,\mathfrak{z}))}$ be a $W(E_8)$-invariant weak Jacobi form of weight $0$ and index $t$.
 Then we have the following identity